 Menopause and Fertility

-The typical age of menopause is between 42 and 58, with the majority of women experiencing menopause around age 50.
-However, it is important to keep in mind that no two women are exactly alike.
-While pregnancy over 45 is unlikely, it is still a possibility even without the use of fertility treatments.
+The average age of menopause is 51 years old.
+However, it is important to keep in mind that no two women are exactly alike and natural menopause can actually occur anywhere between the ages of 40 and 58.
+While getting pregnant after 45 is unlikely, it is still a possibility even without the use of fertility treatments.

 Menopause is not considered complete until you've gone a full 12 months without menstruating.
 If you are sexually active and have not finished menopause, you still need to use birth control if you do not want to become pregnant.
-Data on unplanned pregnancy rates among older women is scarce, but a 2001 study by the National Center for Health Statistics found that 40 percent of pregnancies among women ages 40 and older were unintended.
+Data on unplanned pregnancy rates among older women has found that 48 percent of pregnancies among women age 40 and older were unintended.
 Many of these women incorrectly assumed that the early signs of menopause indicated they were too old to become pregnant.

 Family Planning Considerations

 - What type of maternity coverage does your health insurance offer?
-Older women often have pregnancy complications that can require expensive medical care.
+Older women often have pregnancy complications that may require expensive medical care.

 - How do you feel about fertility treatments?
-Johns Hopkins Medicine found that only about 1 percent of women over the age of 45 were able to conceive using their own eggs.
+Unfortunately, chances are very low that you will conceive with your own eggs.
 IVF with donor eggs is the most common way to conceive over age 45.

 - Do you feel financially able to raise a child?
 Can you handle the expense of a baby and manage to save for retirement?